with Fuel and StackLight

-Using Fuel to deploy and manage OpenStack
+Using Fuel to Deploy and

-Automate discovery of nodes and conduct pre-deployment checks
+Automate discovery of nodes and conduct

 Fuel automatically discovers any bare metal and virtual nodes configured to boot from network.
 Once they are identified and bootstrapped, Fuel presents a complete picture of nodes ready for allocation, so you can assign roles and resources across your cloud.
 Fuel then runs pre-flight validations to ensure your network is configured properly, to overcome one of the most common start-up configuration problems in OpenStack deployment.